Back to Blog

 Delaware is one of the clearest examples of why a single generic policy can miss state-specific rules.
 Delaware's older online privacy law for commercial sites, services, apps, and mobile apps requires privacy policies to disclose the effective date, describe how your site responds to web browser Do Not Track signals, and disclose whether anyone other than the operator may collect personally identifiable information about a user's online activities over time and across different sites, services, and applications.

 Delaware's newer Personal Data Privacy Act adds a second layer for covered businesses.
-The Delaware Department of Justice says privacy policies must tell residents what personal information is collected, why it is collected, who it is shared with, whether it is sold and how to opt out, and what rights residents have and how to exercise them.
+The Delaware Department of Justice says privacy policies must tell residents what personal information is collected, why it's collected, who it's shared with, whether it's sold and how to opt out, and what rights residents have and how to exercise them.

 Delaware is also unusual in how directly it addresses readability.
 The Delaware Department of Justice says notices must be easy to understand, free from legal and technical jargon, readable on a smaller screen, available in the languages in which your business provides other information such as contracts or sales announcements, and reasonably accessible to consumers with disabilities.